open-component-model/ocm-action/README.md

 This command can be used to create a transport archive and to add component versions.
-This could either be a previously created component archive (`directory`) or the components are taken from a description file (`components`).
+This could either be a previously created component archive (`directory`) or the components are taken from a description file (`component-constructor.yaml`).

-If no source is specified it looks for default descriptions in `gen/ocm/components.yaml` or `ocm/components.yaml`.
+If no source is specified it looks for default descriptions in `gen/ocm/component-constructor.yaml` or `ocm/component-constructor.yaml`.
 If no such description is found.
 It tries to use `add_resources`.

 An optional templater (`templater`) can be used to process the specification file prior to evaluation.